Asda: Near bankruptcy and merger prospects

 Norman succeeded Gillam as chairman upon the latter's retirement in 1996, appointing then-deputy Allan Leighton as chief executive, and began to remodel Asda's stores along the lines of Walmart, the world's largest retailer.
-Leighton travelled to Bentonville, Arkansas to assess and photograph the systems and marketing deployed by Walmart.
+Leighton travelled to Bentonville, Arkansas, to assess and photograph the systems and marketing deployed by Walmart.
 In 1998, following the Walmart model, Asda began opening larger 'Hypermarket' (later 'Supercentre') stores as well as introducing pharmacies and cafes to its stores.
 At the same time, merger discussions were taking place between Asda and other retailers such as Safeway and Kingfisher plc; both collapsed without an agreement being reached, but in 1999, a second round of discussions with Kingfisher later reached an agreement for a £5.4 billion merger that would have both created the United Kingdom's largest multi-category retailer and enabled Asda to begin operating stores throughout Europe.

 2000s and 2010s: Walmart years

 A merger deal was abandoned when Walmart outbid Kingfisher to purchase Asda for £6.7 billion, which was completed on 26 July 1999 in a move that was initially speculated by British media outlets as a potential corporate raid.
 Shortly after the takeover, Norman resigned as chairman and left the company to pursue his political career; he was succeeded as chairman by Leighton.
-As Walmart were keen on entering the British Market, Bob Martin, Walmart's president of international operations, lobbied Prime Minister Tony Blair on planning issues.
+As Walmart were keen on entering the British market, Bob Martin, Walmart's president of international operations, lobbied Prime Minister Tony Blair on planning issues.

 In 2005, amid reported concerns within Walmart about a slippage in market share, partially due to a resurgent Sainsbury's, Asda's chief executive, Tony De Nunzio left, and was replaced by Andy Bond.
 In 2005, Asda expanded into Northern Ireland by purchasing 12 former Safeway stores from Morrisons.

+In December 2007, Asda, Sainsbury's and various other retailers and dairy firms admitted to the price fixing of dairy products between 2002 and 2003.
+The price operation was calculated to have cost consumers around £270 million.
+Asda commented, "Everyone at Asda regrets what happened, particularly as we are passionate about lowering prices.
+Our intention was to provide more money for dairy farmers, who were under severe financial pressure at the time."
+In total, Asda was fined £18.21 million by the Office of Fair Trading for its part in the cartel.

-Asda's property development arm, Gazeley Limited, was sold to Economic Zones World (EZW), a Dubai World subsidiary, in June 2008 for in excess of £300m.
+Asda's property development arm, Gazeley Limited, was sold to Economic Zones World (EZW), a Dubai World subsidiary, in June 2008 for in excess of £300 million.

 In November 2008, there were reports that Asda was to buy Irish retailer Dunnes Stores.